elqnlsa/Weather-Forecast-Dashboard/README.md

 ## 📌 Overview
 This project is a Weather Analytics Dashboard built using Microsoft Power BI, designed to provide an interactive and visually appealing overview of weather conditions and air quality metrics.
-The dashboard presents real-time–style insights for Malang, Indonesia, with comparative city views and short-term forecasts.
+The dashboard presents real-time–style insights for cities in Indonesia, with comparative city views and short-term forecasts.
 It focuses on data visualization, user-friendly UI, and decision-support insights.
+This dashboard uses resources from https://www.weatherapi.com

 ## 🎯 Objectives
 1. Visualize current weather conditions in a single glance